merryroger/Letter-carousel/README.md

 ### ver.
 0.2.0
 The project has been rebuilt.
-The effects processing modules now began to accept the installation parameters.
+The effects processing modules now began to accept the setup parameters.

 2024-05-27